 "Student activities" means lectures, concerts, and other functions contributing to the mental, moral, and cultural development of the student body and community in which they live, athletic activities, including intercollegiate contests, forensics, dramatics, and such other activities of any nature as in the opinion of the board contribute to the educational, cultural, or physical well being of the student body.

-The board consists of 15 members appointed by the governor, including three members who are students who have attended an institution for at least one year and are enrolled at the time of appointment at least half time in a degree, diploma, or certificate program in an institution governed by the board.
+The board consists of 15 members appointed by the governor, including three members who are students who have attended an institution for at least one year and are currently enrolled at least half time in a degree, diploma, or certificate program in an institution governed by the board.
 The student members shall include one member from a community college, one member from a state university, and one member from a technical college.
 One member representing labor must be appointed after considering the recommendations made under section 136F.045.
 The governor is not bound by the recommendations.
 Appointments to the board are with the advice and consent of the senate.
 At least one member of the board must be a resident of each congressional district.
 All other members must be appointed to represent the state at large.
-In selecting appointees, the governor must consider the needs of the board and the balance of the board membership with respect to labor and business representation and racial, gender, geographic, and ethnic composition.
+In selecting appointees, the governor must consider the needs of the board of trustees and the balance of the board membership with respect to labor and business representation and racial, gender, geographic, and ethnic composition.

 A commissioner of a state agency may not serve as a member of the board.